arith-geom/ag-comp-arith-geom/_members/andrea-conti.md

 ---
+email: arithgeo@iwr.uni-heidelberg.de
 layout: member
 name: Andrea Conti
-title: Dr.
+order: 999
+photo: /assets/img/12.jpg
+research_interests: Research focuses on Galois representations and their deformations, particularly in the context of modular forms and elliptic curves.
 role: Postdoctoral Researcher
-email: arithgeo@iwr.uni-heidelberg.de
-website:
-github:
-linkedin:
-twitter:
-googlescholar:
-researchgate:
-orcid:
-photo: /assets/img/12.jpg
-research_interests: >
-  Research focuses on Galois representations and their deformations, particularly in the context of modular forms and elliptic curves.
+status: active
 ---

 Dr. Andrea Conti is a postdoctoral researcher in the AG Computational Arithmetic Geometry group.
 His research focuses on Galois representations and their deformations, particularly in the context of modular forms and elliptic curves.